 - Some people are not required to e-file, which means they can file paper forms at the courthouse or by mail.
-People who do not have to e-file are: - inmates in prison or jail who do not have a lawyer. - people with a disability that keeps them from efiling. - You may also qualify for an exemption from e-filing if you: - Do not have Internet or computer access in your home, and it is hard for you to travel. - Have trouble reading, writing, or speaking English. - Are filing documents in a sensitive case, such as an order of protection. - Tried to e-file your forms, but you were not able to because the equipment or help you needed was not available. - You must file the original Certification for Exemption from E-Filing form with the Illinois Supreme Court Clerk's office.
+People who do not have to e-file are: - inmates in prison or jail who do not have a lawyer. - people with a disability that keeps them from efiling. - You may also qualify for an exemption from e-filing if you: - Do not have Internet or computer access in your home, and it is hard for you to travel. - Have trouble reading, writing, or speaking English.

+- Are filing documents in a sensitive case, such as an order of protection. - Tried to e-file your forms, but you were not able to because the equipment or help you needed was not available. - You must file the original Certification for Exemption from E-Filing form with the Illinois Supreme Court Clerk's office.

-Step 3: Mail paper copies to the Court.
+Step 3: Mail paper copies to the Illinois Supreme Court.

-Once your filing is accepted, you will have to mail 13 bound copies of your Appellee's Brief and Appendix to:
+Once your filing is accepted, you must do one of the following to mail bound copies of your Appellee's Brief.
+All copies must have a light blue cover page and are mailed to the Clerk of the Illinois Supreme Court at: